EddyH85/linux_system_mgmt/README.md

 - NTP Client (chronyd)
 - DNS Servers settings
 - Manage the /etc/hosts entries for the local host with the entries from the DNS server
-- Manage some Services, for example Postfix
+- Manage other Services, for example Postfix etc.
 - Install Monitoring, Performance or Dokumentations Tools (for Example Check_mk and LPAR2RRD)

 Requirements